 How our Sonata detoxification programme works

 Cassiobury Court’s Sonata detoxification programme requires patients to receive treatment within our residential rehabilitation centre on the outskirts of London.
-Patients receive 24 hour a day medical observation so withdrawal symptoms associated with Sonata detoxification are observed and treated appropriately.
+Patients receive 24 hours a day medical observation so withdrawal symptoms associated with Sonata detoxification are observed and treated appropriately.
 Withdrawal symptoms include nausea, mood swings, vomiting and anxiety.
-Once users stops taking the drug the brain enters a state of hyperactivity and seizures may occur.
+Once users stop taking the drug the brain enters a state of hyperactivity and seizures may occur.
 Patients who initially took Sonata to treat insomnia may experience a condition known as ‘rebound insomnia’.

 What happens after Sonata detoxification?

 Once symptoms decline Sonata addicts take part in therapy sessions.
 A number of ‘talking therapies’ such as Cognitive Behavioural Therapy are employed.
 Patients are taught coping strategies to reduce risks of relapse on leaving our rehabilitation centre.
 Cognitive Behavioural Therapy is the most effective form of treatment for Sonata addiction.
 Patients identify thoughts and emotions giving risk to addictive behaviours.
 Once patients identify irrational thoughts they are encouraged to challenge and replace these thoughts with healthier and more rational alternatives.

 Following rehabilitation patients receive a personalised aftercare plan.
 Should Sonata use continue after rehabilitation a helpline is provided to ensure relapse is short lived.
 We encourage patients to attend Narcotics Anonymous groups once they have left our rehabilitation centre.